Skip to main content

 Each scene can have a maximum of 40 actors.

-Make sure to check the actor render limits, clustering too many actors together in a scene will cause some actors to become invisible in-game on real hardware or emulators.
-You can avoid this with the Toggle Enhanced Mode event if you use our export runtime.
+Make sure to check the Hardware Sprite information, clustering too many actors together in a scene will cause some actors to become invisible in-game on real hardware or emulators.
+For Desktop Export you can avoid this with the Enhanced Mode.

 Trigger Limits